SherylHohman/DLND-AI-DeepLearning-ND/README.md

 - backprop algorithm, the
 - forward prop algorithm, and
 - tuned the training paramaters (number of: epochs, hidden nodes, output nodes, and the learning rate)

-This started as a copy of [Your First Neural Network](https://github.com/udacity/deep-learning/tree/master/first-neural-network)
+This started as a copy of [Your First Neural Network](https://github.com/udacity/deep-learning/tree/master/first-neural-network) directory from the course repo.

 ----------------------------